ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

 4. List all of the clusters in the account to get the name of the cluster.
-If you have only an {{site.data.keyword.Bluemix_notm}} IAM service role and cannot view clusters, ask your cluster admin for the IAM platform **Viewer** role, or the cluster name and ID.
+If you have only an {{site.data.keyword.cloud_notm}} IAM service role and cannot view clusters, ask your cluster admin for the IAM platform **Viewer** role, or the cluster name and ID.

     ```
     ibmcloud ks clusters